 For a more in depth background on why you should consider using a shaving brush, check out our article What’s the Deal With Shaving Brushes?

 This is a a great starter shaving brush.
 Period.
 When considering quality for price, this brush out competes just about any other one on the market.
 Sporting 100% badger hair bristles for less than $20, this choice will introduce you to a life of quality shaving.
 The brush itself is lighter in weight than others, meaning the quality and feel of the handle was compromised for affordability.
 If you are looking for your first shaving brush — look no further.

 Unfortunately, your whiskers don’t stop growing when you go on vacation.
 If you’re looking for a budget travel brush, consider this handsome number from Imperial.
 It’s made with boar bristles, which are generally considered less effective than badger hair, but at just $18, the price is right.
 This brush makes an excellent casual gift for someone who is just starting to shave with a brush.

-A step up from there is the Guythority from Jock Soap Travel Shave Brush, made with deep-colored synthetic bristles.
 If you’re the kind of fella who steers clear of animal byproducts, then this might be the best option for you.
 It’s technically a travel shave brush, but it might just be nice enough to become your regular brush.
-The red bristles contrast nicely with the sleek steel of the base, making this brush a solid bathroom decoration when not in use.
+The white bristles contrast nicely with the sleek black of the base, making this brush a solid bathroom decoration when not in use.